Inside: On dealing with unwelcome and sometimes unflattering attention as a tall girl….and two valuable lessons I’ve learned from being a tall woman.

 What do I mean by that?
 Well, I mean I should stop assuming the worst.

-Just because someone stands on their toes, trying to be taller than me, doesn’t necessarily mean they are making fun of me.
+Just because someone “measures” my height, or makes off-the-cuff comments and statements about my size, doesn’t necessarily mean they are making fun of me.

 Is it awkward and uncomfortable?
+Does it feel bad?
 Yes.
-Is it inconsiderate?
-Yes.
-But the person doing it may not realize it’s inconsiderate.
+But the person doing it may not realize it.

 Turns out, in this most recent situation, this person thought being tall was a cool thing.
-He admires height.
+I just read their gesture the wrong way.

 After my apology and a heartfelt explanation of WHY I reacted so poorly, this person told me I should embrace my height.
-And incidentally, he has another very tall female friend.
-Standing on their tips toes next to each other is a thing for them.
-It’s what they do.
+And incidentally, they have a very tall female friend, and they are able to joke around about height all the time.
+It’s a way they connect.

 But see, I didn’t know that.
-Just like he didn’t know how much I dislike when people stand on their tip toes next to me.
-Just like he didn’t know that this was a way people had ridiculed and teased me in the past.
+Just like they didn’t know how much I disliked growing up tall, and that this was a way people had ridiculed and teased me in the past.

 When we make assumptions about what we think we know, things can get sideways.

-Maybe if I hadn’t assumed he was making fun of me, and just let him know in a nicer tone that I didn’t perceive that as a compliment, I could have avoided a lot of angst and drama.
+Maybe if I hadn’t assumed that person was making fun of me, and just let them know in a nicer tone that I didn’t perceive that as a compliment, I could have avoided a lot of angst and drama.

 How many times do we assume negative intent regarding someone else’s actions or words?
 When really, we’re simply reacting to our own stuff?